 Give us this day our daily bread.
 Matthew 6:11 (NASB)

 This is the first request.
 The rest of the prayer is all about us too!
 Jesus tells us that it is okay to ask God to meet our needs.
 We can ask that God meet our material needs such as food, clothes, a job, a home, and other items.
 But God has not promised, as some teach, that God will make believers wealthy.
 We cannot find that in scripture.
 Some of the saints of old were wealthy such as Abraham, Joseph, King David, King Solomon, and Job.
 Wealth hinders many from coming to God.
 A survey conducted by the Barna Group has confirmed that people with greater wealth are less likely to come to Jesus.
-Jesus made that clear in the gospels (Matt.
-19:24).
+Jesus made that clear in the gospels (Matthew 19:24).
 God will hear the prayer of repentant hearts and meet their basic needs.
 We can praise Him for the many additional things that He provides.

 Next Jesus teaches us that we need to ask for forgiveness.